ParkYoungWoong/imazip/README.md

 ### thumbnail.width

-Sets the width of the thumbnail to be output.
+Sets the width of the thumbnail to be output.<br/>
 In most cases, it is recommended that you only use `maxSize` without `width`(`height`).

 - Type: `Number`,